Discovering the city Ghardaia in southern Algeria

 THE KSAR OF BERRIANE

-It was founded in 1690, and it’s is located 552 km south of Algiers, is located on an isolated rocky hill with a total estimated area of 27 ha
+It was founded in 1690 and is located 552 km south of Algiers.
+It is situated on an isolated rocky hill with a total estimated area of 27 hectares.

-it covers the Ksar with the surrounding oasis.
-The Ksar of Berriane materializes the overall concepts that led to the construction of M’Zab Valley ksour, its style is similar to that found in the cities of Mzab.
-It does still resist the novelty onslaught due to its deep anchoring in the daily life of people besides the quality of link with the environment.
+The classified perimeter covers the Ksar and surrounding oasis.
+The Ksar of Berriane embodies the overall concepts that led to the construction of the ksour of M’Zab Valley.
+Its style is similar to that found in the cities of Mzab.
+It still resists the onslaught of novelty due to its deep anchoring in the daily life of the people and the quality of its link with the environment.

-The regions of Sidi Mbarek Ballouh and are characterized by the presence of stations of rock carvings dating from the prehistoric age.
+The regions of Sidi Mbarek Ballouh are characterized by the presence of prehistoric rock carving stations.
 The palm groves are irrigated by the Oued Ballouh dam.

-The Berriane craft is well known, historian Sheikh Mohamed Ali Debbouze was one the great scholars of the city of Berriane.
-It was classed national heritage in 1998.
+The craft of Berriane is well known.
+Historian Sheikh Mohamed Ali Debbouze was one of the great scholars of the city of Berriane.
+It was classified as national heritage in 1998.

 THE KSAR OF GUERRARA

-It was founded in 1630, and it has a particular importance, since it represents the first transplantation, a hundred kilometers away from the M’zab valley.
+It was founded in 1630 and has particular importance, since it represents the first transplantation, one hundred kilometers away from the M’zab valley.

-It is also worth noting that the region contains many remnants of ksour before founding the Guerrara such as Ksar of Lahmer and that one of Lambarthakh as it is a trove of rich natural sites that offer a variety of impressive panoramas including many Sahara “Meida”.
+It is also worth noting that the region contains many remnants of ksour before the founding of Guerrara, such as the Ksar of Lahmer and the Ksar of Lambarthakh.
+It is a trove of rich natural sites that offer a variety of impressive panoramas, including many Sahara “Meida”.

 THE KSAR OF METLILI

-The Ksar of Metlili, located 40 km south of Ghardaia, built on a rocky knoll on the banks of the river, covers an area of approximately 8.5 hectares, occupying a quadrangular space.
+The Ksar of Metlili, located 40 km south of Ghardaia, is built on a rocky knoll on the banks of the river.
+It covers an area of approximately 8.5 hectares, occupying a quadrangular space.
 It is bordered by rocky hills to the north and east, by the highway to the west, and by the river of Metlili to the south.
-In its the lower part, the structure of the tracks are fairly regular, there are two main directions, while in the upper part we find the steep rocks and cliffs, which print their movements to the streets.
-Generally roads are set, the main streets are wider, they are lively and the most important one with many squares.
+In its lower part, the structure of the roads is fairly regular, with two main directions, while in the upper part there are steep rocks and cliffs which influence the movements of the streets.
+Generally the roads are laid out; the main streets are wider and more lively, especially the most important one with many squares.

-Among the most important landmarks in the Ksar we find the mosque with its minaret, the place of “Zaouïa Sidi Hadj Bouhafs” and the series of squares with their shops.
+Among the most important landmarks in the Ksar are the mosque with its minaret, the place of “Zaouïa Sidi Hadj Bouhafs,” and the series of squares with their shops.

-The ksar of Metlili was classed national heritage in 1982.
+The ksar of Metlili was classified as national heritage in 1982.

 THE KSAR OF EL MANEA

-Located at : 270 Km southern Ghardaia, the old Ksar is located in the eastern part of the El- Menéa city within the “Lemmedhi” district distant about a kilometre from downtown.
+Located 270 km south of Ghardaia, the old Ksar is situated in the eastern part of the city of El-Menéa, within the “Lemmedhi” district, approximately one kilometer from downtown.

-The old Ksar is built on a pyramid-shaped hill rising to about 75 m from the Oued M’guiden river’s bed; the Ksar dominates the palm grove and the accesses to surrounding areas of El Menéa.
+The old Ksar is built on a pyramid-shaped hill rising about 75 meters from the riverbed of the Oued M’guiden.
+The Ksar dominates the palm grove and the accesses to surrounding areas of El Menéa.

-The El-Menéa’s old Ksar was founded in the early tenth century by the Zenetes from the regions of Timimoun and Gourara; many peoples have inhabited the old Ksar.
-Its first inhabitants were the Zenete.
-The Ksar has lived under the authority of a Zenete queen “M’Barka BENT EL Khass”.
+The old Ksar of El-Menéa was founded in the early tenth century by the Zenetes from the regions of Timimoun and Gourara.
+Many peoples have inhabited the old Ksar over time.
+Its first inhabitants were the Zenetes.
+The Ksar lived under the authority of a Zenete queen, “M’Barka Bent El Khass.”

-The Zenete era was characterized by great achievements of palm trees planting which led to great prosperity in the region, the Ibadite merchants of the “At Khefianes” tribe also inhabited the Ksar, but starting from the sixteenth century until its capture by the French army, the Ksar has been occupied by “Chaamba Lemmadhi”.
+The Zenete era was characterized by great achievements in palm tree planting, which led to great prosperity in the region.
+The Ibadite merchants of the “At Khefianes” tribe also inhabited the Ksar.
+But starting from the sixteenth century until its capture by the French army, the Ksar was occupied by the “Chaamba Lemmadhi.”

-The Ksar is built on a dominating isolated hill and appears as an island of overwhelming sand dunes; its conception is essentially defensive and expresses the genius of its builders.
+The Ksar is built on an isolated, dominating hill and appears as an island among overwhelming sand dunes.
+Its design is essentially defensive and expresses the genius of its builders.

-The old Ksar is the only historical witness in the region of El-Menéa and represents, thus, the only historical and architectural heritage; it has a confirmed historical, archaeological and architectural value.
+The old Ksar is the only historical witness in the El-Menéa region and thus represents the only historical and architectural heritage.
+It has confirmed historical, archaeological and architectural value.

 BUILDING MATERIALS

-The pressing need for people to adapt themselves with the site and the harsh climate, which distinguishes from the considerable variations of heat, forced the population of Chebka of Mzab to come out with the optimization of using available local materials.
-They will provide thus the requirements of solidity and of the isolation without neglecting the esthetics which will distinguish any realization.
+The pressing need for people to adapt to the site and harsh climate, which has considerable temperature variations, forced the population of the Mzab Chebka to optimize the use of available local materials.
+These provided the requirements of solidity and isolation without neglecting aesthetics, which distinguishes any architectural work.

 1) Stone:

-White, extracted the layer of limestone constituting the surface rock.
-It is presented under various dimensions.
-It is adapted to the transport requirements towards the workplace, its final size will be the work of the builder who will bring the appropriate adjustments to the nature of the house.
-Once raised, the wall will be covered with a layer of lime mortar, which will harmonize its form.
+White limestone extracted from the surface rock layer.
+It is presented in various sizes, adapted for transport to the workplace.
+Its final size is the work of the builder who makes appropriate adjustments based on the nature of the house.
+Once raised, the wall is covered with a layer of lime mortar to give it a uniform appearance.

 3) Plaster (Timchemt):

-Local plaster, ashy-white color extracted from a surface layer or fields with a maximum depth of one meter.
-This plaster is burned in an oven having a bottom opening.
-The latter is provided out of wood and various scrap.
-The gibs is piled up on the dome of the oven on a depth of almost one meter and half to be burned during twenty-four hours.
-When the quantity of wood is consumed, the stone becomes soft; the plaster must be separated from waste and ready for consumption.
+Local plaster with an ashy-white color extracted from surface layers or fields to a maximum depth of one meter.
+This plaster is burned in a kiln with a bottom opening, fueled by wood and scrap.
+The gypsum is piled to a depth of about one and a half meters and burned for twenty-four hours.
+When the wood is consumed, the stone softens.
+The plaster is then separated from waste and readied for use.

-Bricks are manufactured out of argillaceous ground.
-After being soaked in water, it is mixed to be then poured into molds.
-The manufactured bricks are left to dry under the sun lights.
-Sometimes a quantity of hay is mixed with the paste to get more resistant bricks.
+Bricks manufactured from clay soil.
+After soaking in water, the clay is mixed then poured into molds.
+The molded bricks are left to dry in sunlight.
+Sometimes straw is mixed into the clay to make stronger bricks.

 THE INTANGIBLE HERITAGE

-The 2003 UNESCO Convention for the Safeguarding of Intangible Cultural Heritage defines “intangible cultural heritage” by all the practices, representations and expressions, knowledge and skills that communities and groups and, in some cases individuals recognize as part of their cultural heritage.
-Such heritage, sometimes called “the living cultural heritage”, covers the following areas.
+The 2003 UNESCO Convention for the Safeguarding of Intangible Cultural Heritage defines “intangible cultural heritage” as the practices, representations, expressions, knowledge and skills that communities, groups and individuals recognize as part of their cultural heritage.
+This heritage, sometimes called “living cultural heritage,” covers:

-Oral traditions and expressions including language as a vehicle for the intangible cultural heritage, performed arts, social practices, rituals and festival events, knowledge and practices related nature and universe, and the know-how linked to traditional crafts.
+Oral traditions and expressions including language, performed arts, social practices, rituals, festivals, knowledge and practices related to nature and the universe, and know-how linked to traditional crafts.

-Transmitted from generation to generation, the intangible cultural heritage is permanently recreated by communities and groups depending on the environment in which they live, on their relationship with nature and on their history.
-Intangible cultural heritage provides people and communities a sense of identity and continuity, and the safeguarding of such heritage promotes nurtures and boosts the development of cultural diversity and creativity.
+Transmitted from generation to generation, intangible cultural heritage is continuously recreated by communities and groups based on their environment, relationship with nature, and history.
+It provides people and communities with a sense of identity and continuity.
+Safeguarding this heritage promotes and nurtures the development of cultural diversity and creativity.

 FESTIVITIES AND MOUSSSIME OF THE WILAYA OF GHARDAÏA